What is Hay Fever? | Seasonal Allergic Rhinitis Symptoms and Treatment

 Watery eyes, itchy eyes, and red eyes

-Also called allergic conjunctivitis.
-Your eyes may feel gritty and sore and produce lots of tears.
+Your eyes may feel gritty and sore.
+And, unsurprisingly, there may be lots of tears too.

 Sneezing